yaotianzhang/yaotianzhang.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 你好!
-Hello!
-I'm currently a first-year Ph.D. student in the School of Journalism and Communication, Nanjing University, advised by [Cheng-Jun Wang](https://chengjunwang.com/).
-I'm also a member of [Computational Communication Collaboratory](https://chengjun.github.io/socrateslab/), Nanjing University.
-My interests focus on Computational Social Science, Social Physics, Link Prediction, and Causal Inference.
-My studies have been presented or accepted by Physica A, ACM Web Science Conference.
-I had two full-time internship at DiDi Chuxing (Data Analysis intern) and Bytedance (HRBP intern).
-Click on the purple highlighted text, you will get more information.
+I'm currently a first-year Ph.D. student in the School of Journalism and Communication, at Nanjing University, advised by [Cheng-Jun Wang](https://chengjunwang.com/).
+I'm also a member of [Computational Communication Collaboratory](https://chengjun.github.io/socrateslab/), at Nanjing University.
+My interests focus on Computational Communication, Social Culture, Computational Narrative, and Causal Inference.

+I had two full-time internships at DiDi Chuxing (Data Analysis intern) and Bytedance (HRBP intern).
+I try my best to roll the racket and hit the tennis accurately.